-If your child is having problems in school, at home, or with friends, it is likely that your child may be suffering from an emotional or behavioral disturbance.
+If your child is having serious social problems at school, home, or with friends, it is likely that your child may be suffering from an emotional or behavioral disturbance.
 This is the time to seek consultation with a Child & Adolescent psychiatrist.

 Why do parents and families bring their child to a child and adolescent psychiatrist?

-Problems such as being sad, lonely, rebellious, inattentive, forgetful/disorganized, easily agitated or frustrated, involved with the wrong crowd (i.e. peers who use drugs or have conduct problems), school difficulties, academic decline are some of the few situations where parents worry and become concerned.
-Parents may be concerned about their child’s development, eating or sleeping patterns, and how they are relating with family, friends, and other people at school, church, or other social circles.
+Problems such as being depressed, lonely, rebellious, inattentive, extremely forgetful/disorganized, easily agitated or frustrated, involved with the wrong crowd (i.e. peers who use drugs or have conduct problems), school difficulties, academic decline are a few situations where parents can become concerned.
+Parents may worry about their child’s development, eating or sleeping patterns, and how they are relating with family, friends, and other people at school, church, or other social circles.
 The Child and Adolescent Psychiatrist is specially qualified to understand the full range of factors related to emotional problems and mental disorders that can negatively impact children and teens.

 Who is a Child and Adolescent Psychiatrist?